reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 Permissions:

-User with Administrator role and users with project role PROJECT_MANAGER or LEAD.
+User with Administrator role and users with project role PROJECT_MANAGER.

 **INVITE USER ON PROJECT**

 To invite a user on the project "Members" page, perform the following steps:

-1. Login into ReportPortal instance as with PROJECT_MANAGER or LEAD project role.
+1. Login into ReportPortal instance as with PROJECT_MANAGER project role.

 2. Click the "Members" icon on the project page.